Gravitational waves induced by the local-type non-Gaussian curvature perturbations

 In addition, we also explore the detectability of the GWs induced by the local-type non-Gaussian curvature perturbation for PBHs serving as all of DM by LISA in detail.
 Since the third-order non-Gaussianity can further suppress the amplitude of $\Omega_{\mathrm{GW},0}(f)$, the SIGWs may not be detected by LISA even for PBHs in the mass range $\sim[10^{-16},10^{-14}] \cup [10^{-13},10^{-12}] M_\odot$ making up all of the DM in our Universe.
 In this sense, a more sensitive GW detector than LISA is needed for testing the postulation of PBH DM.

+Although higher-order non-Gaussianities could either enhance or suppress the SIGWs, the $g_{NL}$-order has already made the SIGWs low enough to escape the detection of LISA, and thus a null detection by LISA cannot rule out the PBH DM hypothesis.
+As a result, we don't consider the higher-order non-Gaussianities in this letter.

+To include the entire non-Gaussian effects instead of taking a local-type model, one can calculate the full probability density function to evaluate the formation of PBHs and the SIGWs based on \cite{Celoria:2021vjw}.
+Moreover, it has been proposed recently that the quantum diffusion effects during the formation of PBHs are not negligible \cite{Pattison:2017mbe,Ezquiaga:2019ftu,Ando:2020fjm,Pattison:2021oen}, and its correction to the formation of PBHs and SIGWs are worth considering.
+In addition, the connected diagrams also make contributions to SIGWs \cite{Unal:2018yaa,Adshead:2021hnm}, and should be taken into account for a full analysis.
+We will leave these for future work.

 {\it Acknowledgments.} We would like to thank Zu-Cheng Chen and Shi Pi for useful conversations.
 Cosmological perturbations are derived using the \texttt{xPand} \cite{Pitrou:2013hga} package.
 We also acknowledge the use of HPC Cluster of ITP-CAS.
-This work is supported by grants from NSFC (grant No. 11690021, 11975019, 11847612, 11991053), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB23000000, XDA15020701), and Key Research Program of Frontier Sciences, CAS, Grant NO. ZDBS-LY-7009.
+This work is supported by the National Key Research and Development Program of China Grant No.2020YFC2201502, grants from NSFC (grant No. 11975019, 11690021, 11991052, 12047503), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No. XDB23000000, XDA15020701), and Key Research Program of Frontier Sciences, CAS, Grant NO. ZDBS-LY-7009.